tonybutzer/ajit/sphinx/Attics/Attic2/00define_ET.md

 ## Expected Audience

-- A scientist that wants Landsat and/or Sentinel at their findertips and wants to provide their output/product to a wide range of customers
+- A scientist that wants Landsat and/or Sentinel at their fingertips and wants to provide their output/product to a wide range of customers
-- A scientist that wants to easily share models and papers with individuals inside and ouside of USGS.
+- A scientist that wants to easily share models and papers with individuals inside and outside of USGS.
 - A young python programmer that wants to make an impact on the world

 - A project scientist that wants to easily exploit AWS